expo/expo/docs/pages/versions/unversioned/react-native/alert.md

 Optionally provide a list of buttons.
 Tapping any button will fire the respective onPress callback and dismiss the alert.
 By default, the only button will be an 'OK' button.

 This is an API that works both on Android and iOS and can show static alerts.
-To show an alert that prompts the user to enter some information, see `AlertIOS`; entering text in an alert is common on iOS only.
+To show an alert that prompts the user to enter some information, see `AlertIOS`; entering text in an alert is common on **iOS-only**

 ## Example